 then the ordered pair [m,n] specifies the location of the elements in the Level 2B Product which were generated using sigma0[i,j].
-Thus, wind_speed[m,n,0] and wind_dir[m,n,0] in the Level 2B Product are the wind speed and wind direction of the ambiguity with the highest max_likelihood_est for the wind vector cell where sigma0[i,j] is located in the Level 2A Product.
+Thus, wind\speed[m,n,0] and wind\dir[m,n,0] in the Level 2B Product are the wind speed and wind direction of the ambiguity with the highest max\likelihood\est for the wind vector cell where sigma0[i,j] is located in the Level 2A Product.
 Users should note that sigma0[i,j] represents just one of several scatterometer measurements which contribute to the same wind vector solution.

-This reasoning applies only for those σ_o values which lie within the rev that is designated in the name of the Level 2A Product file.
-The first 39 wind vector cell rows in each Level 2A file represent measurements which are located in the spacecraft rev that precedes the one specified in the file name.
-The final 39 wind vector cell rows in each Level 2A file represent measurements which are located in the spacecraft rev that follows the one specified in file name.
-Thus, the Level 2B Processor does not use any of the σ_o values in the first 39 or last 39 wind vector cell rows of the input Level 2A Product for wind retrieval.
+This reasoning applies only for those $\sigma_o$ values that lie within the rev that is designated in the name of the Level 2A Product file.
+The first 39 wind vector cell rows in each Level 2A file represent measurements that are located in the spacecraft rev that precedes the one specified in the file name.
+The final 39 wind vector cell rows in each Level 2A file represent measurements that are located in the spacecraft rev that follows the one specified in file name.
+Thus, the Level 2B Processor does not use any of the $\sigma_o$ values in the first 39 or last 39 wind vector cell rows of the input Level 2A Product for wind retrieval.